williamgrosset/OSCAR-ConCert/ConCert/src/main/audit/README.md

 ### Utilizing the Struts framework
 The Struts framework utilizes the Java Servlet API (Java Enterprise Edition) and formulates a model, view, controller (MVC) architecture.
 This framework is used for flexible and maintainable Java web-based applications.
 Currently, OSCAR is running on Struts version 1.2.7.

-The **Action class** *(Audit.java)* represents our model (M).
+The **Action class** *(AuditAction.java)* represents our model (M).
 This class contains our logic and processes the request by the client.
 Our Action class receives the appropriate data (calling our audit methods below) and then forwards the data back to the presentation layer.
 Overriding the execute method allows us to handle the HTTP request:
 ```java
 public ActionForward execute(ActionMapping actionMapping, ActionForm
                                 actionForm, HttpServletRequest